Introducing a coating to control blue light exposure

 It is the blue light emitted from the displays of digital devices.

 While the widespread use of smartphones and computers has made many activities more convenient, more and more people are suffering from symptoms of eye strain called VDT (Visual Display Terminals) syndrome, which is increasingly causing concern.
-The blue light emitted from digital displays is considered to be a cause of such symptoms.

 Blue light with higher energy levels affect our optical health.
 Such light also tends to be diffused and is believed to cause flickering in vision.